karabayse/edabit/README.md

 * Applying Discounts
 * Product of all odd integers
 * Which generation are you?
 * Calculate using string operation
+* Total number of unique characters